 - Black pepper

 - Kosher salt

-- Cooked, shredded chicken – you can pressure cook and shred chicken at home, or pull chicken from a rotisserie chicken and shred it for this recipe.
+- Cooked, shredded chicken – you can use this Instant Pot Shredded Chicken recipe, or pull chicken from a rotisserie chicken and shred it for this recipe.

 Step by step instructions